Struggles with Writing The Veil is Vile

-I’ve been writing FLAWED for the past three—or is it four—years.
+I’ve been writing The Veil is Vile for the past three—or is it four—years.
 I’d like it turn out like Liane Moriarty who deftly leaps the confines of boxed-in genres.
 Is it literary fiction or pop?
 Is it romance, mystery, or a portrayal of the human dilemma?
 You decide.

-In this blog, I will document some of my struggles in writing FLAWED-and there are many!
+In this blog, I will document some of my struggles in writing The Veil is Vile-and there are many!
 Whether you’re a reader, writer, or aspiring writing, come join the ride.
 It’s as uppy-downy as a roller coaster, I can assure you.
 But as fun, in the long run, I hope.